radin6262/Open-Desktop/README.md

 If you wish to contribute:

-* Contact the author directly with provided mail
+* fork the repo and apply changes and submit pull request
-* Contributions may be reviewed and merged manually
+* Pull requests will be reviewed and merged manually

 ## Disclaimer